Sorry, But These 8 Body Care Products Are A Big Scam

 Corn Plasters

 Corns and calluses are thick layers of skin caused by sustained rubbing or friction against socks and shoes.
 They’re entirely normal but ahead of sandal weather, you might be looking to lessen their appearance using corn plasters, pads or caps.
 Gohil suggests thinking twice: “Corn plasters contain acids or other chemicals that work by gradually breaking down the thickened skin,” explains Gohil, “but these substances can also damage healthy surrounding skin if not applied correctly, leading to irritation, pain and potential complications.”
 If the hard skin on your feet is very thick and bothers you, consider visiting a podiatrist.
-If you’d rather treat your feet at home, choose a gentle exfoliating lotion which you can use daily, like CeraVe SA Renewing Foot Cream, O’Keeffe’s Healthy Feet Exfoliating Moisturizing Foot Cream, or Exuviance Exfoliating & Conditioning Foot Balm.
+If you’d rather treat your feet at home, choose a gentle exfoliating lotion which you can use daily, like CeraVe SA Renewing Foot Cream, £9.50, O’Keeffe’s Healthy Feet Exfoliating Moisturising Foot Cream, £10.50, or CCS Foot Care Cream for Dry and Callused Feet, £8.99.